American Crochet ~ Mistie Bush Designs

 Special Stitches

 • Hdc in 3rd Loop = With the front of the stitch facing you, look at the top of the stitch, and find the sideways “V”.
 Next, bend the stitch to look at the back, and you should see another “V”.
 You’ll be working into the back loop of that “V”, this is called the 3rd loop.
-When working across, like you are in the square the 3rd loop should be facing you.
+When working across, like you are in the scarf the 3rd loop should be facing you.

 • Split Shell: